 2. Aloe Juice

 Aloe vera has been used for thousands of years as a powerful and soothing topical remedy.
-Today, aloe juice is used to help in relieving inflammation and soothing membranes inside the body.
-Aloe juice’s anti-inflammatory properties, found in its polysaccharides and acemannan, aid in reducing inflammation in your esophagus and stomach, thereby fighting the symptoms of heartburn.
-Aloe has supporting enzymes such as lipase and amylase to break down fat and sugars, and contains bradykinase which reduces inflammation.
-Other benefits include vitamin B12, and anti-oxidant vitamins like vitamin A, C, and E. Drinking half a cup of the juice before meals will help with better digestion.
+Today, aloe juice is used to help in help in buffering stomach acid levels.
+Aloe juice’s immune modulation functions help manage healthily levels of inflammation because of its polysaccharides and acemannan.
+Aloe has supporting enzymes such as lipase and amylase to break down fat and sugars, and contains bradykinase.
+Other benefits include vitamin B12, and anti-oxidant vitamins like vitamin A, C, and E.

 3. Live Cultured Yogurt